rioka/NsbRouterPlayground/README.md

 Please note: if the state of non-transactional resources is updated as part of the action, that change is then "permanent", even if processing eventually fails; for similar scenarios, additional logic should be added (but, again, it may not be enough: in similar cases we can mitigate the problem, and eventually provide all context information to help sorting out the problem in a more traditional manner).

+## Issues when updating

+When updating packages, Router started throwing an exception on startup; error was caused by changes in `NServiceBus` v7.3.0, which caused any `NServiceBus.Router` prior v3.8.0 to fail.
+To make things more complicated, the issue was not in `NServiceBus.Router` itself, rather in its dependency `NServiceBus.Raw` (v3.0.2): an updated version of the package was required (v3.8.0).

+Since those are community packages (though maintained by Particular's staff), the dependency chain somewhere broke in between.

+This is the dependency map

+- if `NServiceBus` v7.3.0 is used
+  - (at least) `NServiceBus.Router` v3.8.0 must be used, or
+  - an explicit reference to `NServiceBus.Raw` v3.8.0 must be added to the project

+Another issue, still under investigation
+- After updating packages, poison queue is no longer created